Skip to main content

 const user = await User.order('createdAt').firstOrFail()

-To learn how to query records, see our creating guide
+To learn how to query records, see the querying guide

 Creating new records